Unveiling Decision-Making in LLMs for Text Classification : Extraction of influential and interpretable concepts with Sparse Autoencoders: Related Work

 \subsection{SAE-based concept extraction}

 Early work in Mechanistic Interpretability aimed to associate interpretable concepts with individual neurons \cite{DBLP:conf/iclr/BauBSDDG19,10.1609/aaai.v33i01.33016309}.
-However, the results were mixed, largely due to \textit{polysemanticity}: a single neuron often responds to multiple unrelated features or concepts, making interpretation ambiguous \cite{elhage2022toymodelssuperposition, gurnee_finding_2023}.
-Subsequent studies showed that linear directions in the latent space can be more interpretable than individual neuron activations \cite{Park2023TheLR,Marks2023TheGO,hollinsworth-etal-2024-language}.
-These methods are supervised, requiring expert-defined concepts and example datasets.
-As in the case of text classification, this has motivated the development of unsupervised approaches to capture a broader and more diverse set of concepts.
+However, results were mixed due to \textit{polysemanticity}: single neurons often respond to multiple unrelated features, making interpretation ambiguous \cite{elhage2022toymodelssuperposition, gurnee_finding_2023}.
+Later studies showed that linear directions in latent space tend to be more interpretable than individual neuron activations \cite{Park2023TheLR,Marks2023TheGO,hollinsworth-etal-2024-language}.
+These approaches are supervised, requiring expert-defined concepts and example datasets, which is a limitation.
+This has motivated the development of unsupervised approaches to capture a broader and more diverse set of concepts.
 In particular, SAEs, inspired by the superposition hypothesis of linear representations \cite{elhage2022toymodelssuperposition}, have emerged as promising tools for disentangling superposed notions in the latent space of LLMs and for identifying interpretable directions \citep{Cunningham2023SparseAF}.